 The report has been produced in two versions, a highlights report and the full report.
 Click on the images to download, or contact Clare@wildoxfordshire.org.uk to receive a free printed copy (highlights report only).

-The UK’s wildlife continues to decline, according to the State of Nature 2019 report.
+The UK’s wildlife continues to decline, according to the national State of Nature 2019 report.
 The latest findings show that since rigorous scientific monitoring began in the 1970s there has been a 13% decline in average abundance across wildlife studied and that the declines continue unabated.
 Notably, the 2019 report found that no real improvements had been made since the 2016 report.

 The report also shows that 41% of UK species studied have declined, 26% have increased and 33% shown little change have declined since 1970, while 133 species assessed have already been lost from our shores since 1500.

 Britain’s agricultural changes were found to be the main contributing factor, with climate change identified as having the second the biggest impact to wildlife.
 Pollution and growing urbanisation and invasive species were also found to contribute to species decline.